Melvin-Yellow-Projects/Project-Fort/README.md

 	- Game Design
 		- [x] rotation as movement cost
 	- Gameplay
-		- hex curser
+		- hex cursor
 			- [x] arrow points from a start to an end point
 			- [x] can gray out if not selected
-			- [x] multiple cursers can exist simultaneously
+			- [x] multiple cursors can exist simultaneously
 		- new pathfinding
 			- [x] get relative bridge direction from a point within a cell
 			- [x] rotation now is added to the movement cost